kristopolous/fiction/framework.md

 Also it permits the users to go on constant employer funded vacations to conferencces and training sessions.

-From a professional aspect, the primary goals of any framework are to provide the users with the following:
+From a professional programmer's point of view, the primary goals of any framework are to provide the users with the following:

  * Job security by ensuring brittle applications
  * Endless tasks by ensuring endless complexity